 Cafe Maiasmokk is the perfect spot to take a break during a day of Old Town Tallinn sightseeing.
 Not only is the cafe located in the middle of the historic area, but it has its own history dating back to its opening in 1864.
 Since Maiasmokk translates to Sweet Tooth, it’s no surprise that the Maiasmokk offers a full selection of desserts to go with a full coffee and hot chocolate menu.

 Be sure to check out the Marzipan Museum Room located in the same building as Cafe Maiasmokk.

 Cafe Maiasmokk is located at Pikk 16, 10123 Tallinn, Estonia.

-Tallinn has a number of quality of good coffee shops – with more popping up all the time.
-Here are some more coffee shops to check out.
+Tallinn has a number of quality of good coffee shops – with more opening all the time.
+Here are additional Tallinn coffee shops to check out during your visit:

 We stopped by Must Puudel on our first night in Tallinn for a light bite and beer.
 Though the food wasn’t memorable, we have fond memories of drinking our first (but not last) Põhjala beer at this popular cafe.
 In addition to its food and drink menu, Must Puudel has a cool vibe with a retro Soviet kitsch design.

 Skip the food at Must Puudel and instead drink local craft beer and cider.

 Must Puudel is located at Müürivahe 20, 10140 Tallinn, Estonia.